Cicada chasers: Meet the citizen scientists mapping the bugs of Brood X

-For Dan Mozgai, a marketing professional from New Jersey, the perfect vacation involves insects.
+For Dan Mozgai, a New Jersey marketing professional, the perfect vacation involves insects.
 Lots and lots of insects.
 They can't be just any random bugs, though.
 They have to be periodical cicadas.

 Mozgai knows the periodical cicadas' siren song well.
 He's packed up his car at least 10 times and driven nearly 30,000 miles on America's roads, from Maryland to Mississippi, Kansas to Kentucky, to follow it.